 When I am not teaching I like to watch NCIS, Forensic Files, and Doctor Who (although I miss David Tennant and Matt Smith).
 I am waiting for The Walking Dead to return so my sons and I can take turns trying to scare each other when we walk the dog after watching an episode.
 Fires in the backyard and family game night round out my extracurricular activities.

-University of Pittsburgh-Pittsburgh Campus - BS, Medical Technology
+Undergraduate Degree: University of Pittsburgh-Pittsburgh Campus - Bachelor of Science, Medical Technology